 If you’ve never had a migraine then consider yourself blessed.
 Now I know that there are plenty of other terrible illnesses and disorders that people suffer through, but anyone that deals with consistent migraines will find it very challenging to maintain even a simple lifestyle.
 About 91% of people who have migraines miss work because they can't function properly...I can attest to this all to well.

 Even though many people struggle with chronic migraine (CM), there tends to be a lot of mystery or disinformation that can lead to one struggling with CM to not take the proper action(s) needed.
 And of course, the ones who try to tell you what to do who don’t know what they’re talking about don’t help either.
 As a fellow migraine sufferer myself, I have been able to gain information and useful tips that can lead anyone with CM to go into right direction as far as treatment.
 I believe this info will also help people who are very close to someone who has CM and doesn't know what to do or what to look out for.

-Maybe you’re a teacher with a student that seems to have something wrong with him; maybe your girlfriend deals with them constantly but hasn’t sought treatment yet and you’re not sure what to do when she gets an attack when with you; maybe you’re suspicious that a friend of yours is using CM as an excuse to skip out on plans.
+Maybe you’re a teacher with a student that seems to have something wrong with him or her; maybe your girlfriend deals with them constantly but hasn’t sought treatment yet and you’re not sure what to do when she gets an attack when she's with you; maybe you’re suspicious that a friend of yours is using CM as an excuse to skip out on plans.
 I’ve been through a lot, and it took me too long to learn certain things.
 So today, I’m going to use this information, my experience, and pain to best help anyone’s process in seeking comfort and treatment be expedited.
 Let’s get a better understanding of migraines and clear up some misunderstandings with six things you should know about migraines and the people that deal with them regularly.

 1).
 Migraines Aren't JUST A Headache